micromata/Baumeister/README.md

 ### Adjust settings via the Baumeister config file

-In the root directory is a file named `baumeister.json` which you can be used to change the most important settings without touching any webpack config:
+In the root directory is a file named `baumeister.json` which can be used to change the most important settings without touching any webpack config:

 ```json
 {